 - Have I taught, trained, tutored, managed, or mentored anyone, even if informally, and did it lead to specific positive outcomes?

-- What unique skills or interests do I have that could either enrich a classroom or apply to teaching, such as experience working with data or in the arts?
+- What unique skills or interests do I have that could either enrich a classroom or apply to teach, such as experience working with data or in the arts?

 - What kind of collaborative and leadership experiences do I have?
 When have I worked successfully within a team?
 Have I been selected for special projects, committees, or task forces?
 If so, did it lead to any noteworthy accomplishments or changes?
 Were these recognized?